^

 Diagnosis of portal hypertension

-In patients with chronic liver disease, portal hypertension provides for the presence of expanded collaterals, splenomegaly, ascites or portosystemic encephalopathy.
-For confirmation, a direct portal pressure measurement is necessary for jugular vein catheterization, which is an invasive procedure and is usually not performed.
-In case of suspected cirrhosis of the liver, instrumental examination helps.
-Ultrasonography or CG often indicates enlarged vagina-associated collaterals, and Doppler ultrasound can assess the condition of the portal vein and the rate of blood flow.
+In patients with chronic liver disease, portal hypertension requires the presence of dilated collaterals, splenomegaly, ascites, or portosystemic encephalopathy.
+Confirmation requires measurement of direct portal pressure by jugular vein catheterization, which is an invasive procedure and is not routinely performed.
+If cirrhosis is suspected, imaging studies are helpful.
+Ultrasonography or CT often shows dilated intra-abdominal collaterals, and Doppler ultrasound can assess the portal vein and blood flow velocity.

 Diagnosis of portal hypertension